Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 \item In Section~\ref{section:quantitative}, we conclude the proof of (the precise version of) Theorem~\ref{thm.intro} by providing precise geometric estimates characteristic of the Kasner behavior in a sub-region of $\mathcal{PK}\cup\mathcal{K}$.

 \end{itemize}

-We will also introduce the following regions that overlap with some of the regions of Figure~\ref{Penrose_detailed}: the restricted proto-Kasner region $\mathcal{PK}_1$, the first Kasner region $\mathcal{K}_1$, the second Kasner region $\mathcal{K}_2$ and the Kasner-inversion region $\mathcal{K}_{inv}$ (see Figure~\ref{FigN}) and Section~\ref{sec:theorem}.
-Note, however, that in the absence of a Kasner inversion, $\mathcal{K}_2=\mathcal{K}_{inv}=\emptyset$.
+We will also introduce the following regions that overlap with some of the regions of Figure~\ref{Penrose_detailed}: the restricted proto-Kasner region $\mathcal{PK}'$, the first Kasner region $\mathcal{K}_1$, the second Kasner region $\mathcal{K}_2$ and the Kasner-bounce region $\mathcal{K}_{bo}$ (see Figure~\ref{FigN} and Section~\ref{sec:theorem}).
+Note, however, that in the absence of a Kasner bounce, $\mathcal{K}_2=\mathcal{K}_{bo}=\emptyset$.

 \paragraph{Acknowledgements} We are grateful to Mihalis Dafermos for suggesting the construction of Figure~\ref{construction} and for useful comments on the manuscripts.
-We also would like to thank Grigorios Fournodavlos, Jonathan Luk and Yakov Shlapentokh-Rothman for useful comments on the manuscript, and Jorge Santos for helpful discussions.
+We also would like to thank Grigorios Fournodavlos, Jonathan Luk and Yakov Shlapentokh-Rothman for useful comments on the manuscript, and Jorge Santos for helpful discussions, as well as an anonymous referee for extremely detailed and thorough suggestions which have vastly improved the manuscript.